 Resolutions, so not for me.
 (Ben Huberman, you really get it.)

 I’m throwing out the rule book this year.
 I’m setting a goal to set no goals.
 I’m going to welcome 2016 with a positive mindset about how great it’s going to be.
 Zero pressure to do anything other than to be present, open-minded to positive change, kind and compassionate to others.

 I see no point in setting the same resolutions I’ve been setting for years on end.
 Remember what Albert Einstein said ~

 Insanity is doing the same thing over and over again and expecting different results.

 Why perpetuate feelings of failure and inadequacy, that’s so totally negative.

-Look ahead, good things are planned for us.
+Look ahead, there are good things planned for us.

-And, finally, be thankful for the victories.
+And be grateful for the victories.
 Celebrate them, great and small.